Accountability Tool

 • Adapt strategies collaboratively to mitigate risks to the grassroots.

-• Evidence of strength: Scenario planning outputs, protective protocols.
+• Strength: Scenario planning outputs, protective protocols drafted collaboratively.

 • Adapt funding or collaboration to account for National legal restrictions.

-• Evidence of strength: Flexible disbursement models, alternative channels explored.
+• Strength: Flexible disbursement models, alternative channels explored.

 • Advocate for partners facing repression.

-• Evidence of strength: Public statements, support letters, legal aid partnerships, etc.
+• Strength: Public statements, support letters, legal aid partnerships, etc.

 5. Prioritize Learning and Be Willing to Change